 - Trans Fat: 0g

 - Carbohydrates: 6g

 Keywords: gluten free dinner rolls pull apart

-For more gluten free recipes using Flour Farm, click on this link to be directed to our recipe page.
+For more gluten free recipes by Flour Farm, visit our main recipe page.